hayleigh-dot-dev/elm-web-audio/README.md

 If we hook our application up right, we get all the benefits of The Elm Architecture for our audio graph just as we do for our view!

+One really powerful consequence of this approach is that both our application's UI *and* it's signal processing are derived from the same source of truth.
+This can drastically reduce the possibility that our UI and our audio state reflect different states, or eliminate it entirely.

 ## Usage

+The easiest way to get started is to trigger and audio update whenever your normal `update` function is called.
+We can do this in a set-and-forget fashion by quickly

 ```elm
 port module Main exposing (main)